nemanjap16/Disney-Clone/README.md

 # Disney+ Clone

 ### This app is created in demonstration purpose.
-In this app I'm using react-router, react hooks, styled component, react carousel, react-redux and firebase.
+In this app I'm using react-router, react hooks, styled components, react carousel, react-redux and firebase.
 Firebase provides content and authentication.

 ![](disneybackground.png)